 Expecting overnight success in graphic design jobs—or in any field—is unrealistic.
 Building your career takes time, but if you're serious about succeeding as a graphic designer, perseverance can pay off.

-According to the U.S. Bureau of Labor Statistics' 2019 Occupational Outlook Handbook, the graphic design field is expected to decline by -4% through 2029, which is slower than average, but digital designers should enjoy a 16.3% job growth rate for the same timeframe.
+According to the U.S. Bureau of Labor Statistics' 2021 Occupational Outlook Handbook, the graphic design field is expected to grow by 2.6% through 2031, which is slower than average, but digital designers should enjoy a 16.3% job growth rate for the same timeframe.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
 However, this doesn't mean you'll have smooth sailing when applying for apply for graphic design jobs.
 Competition comes with the territory in many art careers.

 Should You be Self-Employed?